chriskpeterson/vuepress2/docs/framelinkmodule.md

 ### HPE Synergy 12000 Frame internal management network

 Each frame link module contains an Ethernet switch that manages all HPE Synergy internal frame management network connections.
-Frame link modules also manage management ring (frame link topology) connections.
+Frame link modules also manage management ring connections.
 The frame link module Ethernet switch ports connect to every appliance, device, and interconnect bay within the frame.
 Independent midplane signal connections and independent bay connections provide fault tolerance.

 Frame link module Ethernet ports supporting the appliance bays run at 10Gb.
 Ethernet ports supporting the device and interconnect bays run at 1Gb.
-Appliance bay management Ethernet connections to both frame link modules are always active.
+Appliance bay management Ethernet connections, to both frame link modules, are always active.

 These Ethernet connections provide fault-tolerant connectivity to the frame management network.
 Device and interconnect bay Ethernet ports are connected to the switch through the Active frame link module.